 Law students typically teach between 2-3 classes each week at one of the D.C. public high schools or charter schools for a total of approximately three to four hours of actual classroom time each week.
 Each class requires preparation time, which varies depending on the lesson plan you are creating and your experience in the classroom (as the semester unfolds, planning takes less time).

 Students also must attend a weekly two-hour seminar that covers methodology, lesson planning, and substantive exposure to legal topics.
 Students are required to submit lesson plans and journals each month as well as meet with Street Law faculty to discuss progress in their classes.

 While textbooks and model lessons are provided, law students must adapt these materials to their own classes and individual styles.
 Since the law is always changing, law students may need to update and modify materials.
 Law students typically create unique lessons, as well as assessments, evaluations (e.g., exams, quizzes, and group projects) and homework assignments.

 Where will I teach as part of the Street Law Program?

-Classes at the high schools take place during the regular school hours, i.e., between 8:45 AM to 3:15 PM.
-Placements are determined by a number of factors.
-The primary consideration is what D.C. high school fits into a student's class schedule.
-Other considerations include a student's work schedule or other activities and access to transportation.
-Scheduling is usually completed during the orientation week, when law student and high school schedules are available.
-In scheduling Georgetown classes in preparation for Street Law, the key is to leave large blocks of time available in the mornings or afternoons and to keep this block available for all the semesters of participation in the program.
+Street Law classes at D.C. high schools are between 8:45 AM and 3:15 PM.
+Evening placements are between 5:30 p.m. and 8:30 p.m.
+The primary consideration for law student placement is what D.C. high school or evening placement fits into a student’s class schedule.
+In scheduling Georgetown classes in preparation for Street Law, the key is to leave large blocks of time available in the mornings, afternoons or evenings (for evening division students) and to keep this block available for all the semesters of participation in Street Law.